mmaquer2/highlight-twitter-clone/readme.md

 ### Front End:

-    - built with create next.js app
+    - built with create next.js app.

 ### Back End:

-    - Node.js and Express with PostgreSQL database
+    - Node.js and Express with PostgreSQL database.
+    - caching with Redis
+    - websockets for messaging
+    - AWS S3 for storing user profile images

 ## Installation and Set up Instructions: